-As part of the Basel III capital requirements, Ally must maintain a capital conservation buffer of greater than 2.5% in order to not be subject to any limitation on distributions and discretionary bonus payments.
+As part of the Basel III capital requirements, Ally must maintain a capital conservation buffer in order to not be subject to any limitation on distributions and discretionary bonus payments.
 The capital conservation buffer is composed solely of Common Equity Tier 1 capital and is equal to the lowest of the reported Common Equity Tier 1, Tier 1, or total capital ratios, minus the minimum capital requirement for each respective ratio.